lalamove/challenge/README.md

 # Lalamove Tech challenges

-Choose the challenge most appropriate for you:
+Choose the challenge most appropriate for you (one is enough):

 - [Backend](backend.md)
 - [Frontend](frontend.md)